zowe/docs-site/docs/extend/extend-apiml/draft-api-mediation-spring-enablers.md

 #                key: ${property.key}
 #    ```
 #
-#    - to add a property to configuration (if it doesn't already exist).
+#    - To add a property to configuration
+#    (if the property does not already exist).
 #    Example:
 #
 #    ```